The Kissing Booth (film series)

 The Kissing Booth film series consists of American teen-romantic comedy films developed and released as Netflix original films, exclusively for the streaming service.
-Based on the novels written by Beth Reekles, the plot centers around Rochelle (Shelly) "Elle" Evans, and the complications that arise when she begins dating her best friend's older brother.
+Based on the novels written by Beth Reekles, the plot centers around Rochelle "Elle" Evans, and the complications that arise when she begins dating her best friend's older brother.
 The series explores the teenage experiences of high school, popularity, dating, and friendship.

-Although it was poorly-received by critics, the series as a whole has seen success in its streaming numbers with audiences.
+Although it was poorly received by critics, the series as a whole has seen success in its streaming numbers with audiences.
 Netflix officially identified it as one of its consistently most-viewed releases.

 Film

 The Kissing Booth (2018)

-Rochelle "Elle" Evans, is a popular and outgoing student at her high school.
+Rochelle "Elle" Evans is a popular and outgoing student at her high school.
 Despite this, she has never been kissed.
 Together with her life-long best friend Lee, the pair plan a kissing booth event as a fundraiser for their school at a Spring Carnival fair.
 Elle has always had a secret crush on Lee's bad-boy older brother, named Noah.
 For years, she never acted on her feelings, since she and Lee had written rules about their friendship.
 One of those rules was to never date each other's family members.
 After sharing a kiss at the event, Elle and Noah begin a secret romantic relationship.
 When Lee finds out, there is a strain on the pair's friendship.
 After some time, their differences are overcome.
 Elle navigates the complexities of teenage-drama, while Noah prepares for Ivy League college experience at Harvard University.
 As he leaves, Elle realizes that though she doesn't know what the future holds, her romance with Noah will always be a part of her.